-Most of the time clients don’t even realize how tender their Adductors are – they’re a sneaky bunch, lying there, not giving off many signals.
+As a result of their placement in a more sensitive area (read: private) many of my clients “forget” about this muscle group.
+That means that most of the time clients don’t even realize how tender their Adductors get—they’re a sneaky bunch, lying there, not giving off many signals.
 And, then, BAM!, you try to get rid of the knots and they freak out.
 So sneaky.

 The Adductor Group

-These muscles are a challenge to palpate individually, but as a group they are easy to find.
+While these muscles are a challenge to palpate individually, as a group they are easy to find.
 Go to your medial (inner) thigh, touch, that’s the Adductor group.
-During a session I can massage out tender points, but then what?

-On your own you have a few options.
+On your own you have a few options to tackle the tender.

 I actually don’t like the term “rolling” when referring to using a foam roller or lacrosse ball.
 Reason?
-Rolling over the muscle quickly doesn’t do much to release the tight spots of the muscle.
+Rolling over the muscle quickly doesn’t do much (if anything) to release tight spots along the muscle belly.

-To feel results, find a tender spot and let the pressure & weight of your leg soften them until it is not as tender, about 60 seconds.
-From there, move to another tender spot, but spend no more than 10 minutes on a particular muscle/group of muscles.
+To get results, find a tender spot and let the pressure & weight of your leg soften them until it’s not as tender, about 60-90 seconds.
+From there, move to another tender spot and perhaps a 3rd, but spend no more than 10 minutes on a particular muscle/group of muscles.

 So, see?
-It’s not really a rolling motion at all, it’s melting.
+It’s not really a rolling motion at all.
+I like to call it melting.

-For the Adductors, stay in the bottom 2/3 of your thigh.
-There’s a lot of stuff (read: nerves, arteries, lymph nodes) in the femoral triangle which is easy to hit when trying to work on the upper Adductors with a tool such a foam roller, lacrosse ball or softball.
+There’s a lot of stuff (read: nerves, arteries, and lymph nodes) in the femoral triangle close to your hip crease, so stay in the bottom 2/3 of your thigh when rolling.
 As always, a pulse means to get off that area.
-And, we’re never looking for tingling, numbness or burning during self care treatments.
+And, we’re never looking for tingling, numbness or burning.

 Rolling Cossack Squat

-Dean Somerset gave me my favorite mobility move of all time.
-This is legit.
-It gets into the Adductors nicely and gives your opposite Glutes a little firing action before squatting.
-This drill changed the way I squat.
+Dean Somerset has my favorite mobility move of all time.
+It gets into the adductors nicely, promotes ankle dorsiflexion, and gives the opposite abductors a little firing action before squatting.
+This drill changed my deep squat…for the better!

 Incorporate these moves into your routine a couple of times per week.
-See how you feel.
-Do more or less depending on your results.
+See how you feel and do more or less depending on your results.

 Oh, and, please let me know how much you love the Rolling Cossack.